life science

 Adaptive 3D cryogenic correlative light imaging of native biology using laser free confocal system

-Cryogenic light microscopy is an important part a correlative imaging workflow, allowing confirmation of localised molecules of interest prior to processing for downstream analysis such ultrastructural or compositional assessment or in short: It is a key mapping step.
+Cryogenic light microscopy is an important part a correlative imaging workflow, allowing confirmation of localised molecules of interest prior to processing for downstream analysis such ultrastructural or compositional assessment.
+It is a key mapping step.

-Here, the authors describe adaptation of a standard upright widefield microscope into a cryogenic 3D laser-free confocal system using the Linkam CMS196.
-We demonstrate the necessary sample preparation steps followed by confocal imaging of biological cells and tissues.
+Here, the authors describe adaptation of a standard upright widefield microscope into a cryogenic 3D laser-free confocal system using Linkam’s CMS196, demonstrating the necessary sample preparation steps followed by confocal imaging of biological cells and tissues.

 Nizamudeen, Zubair Ahmed, et al. "Adaptive 3D cryogenic correlative light imaging of native biology using laser free confocal system.
 Wiley Analytical Science

-Intrinsic mechanical behavior of femoral cortical bone in young, osteoporotic and bisphosphonatetreated individuals in low- and high energy fracture conditions
+Intrinsic mechanical behaviour of femoral cortical bone in young, osteoporotic and bisphosphonatetreated individuals in low - and high energy fracture conditions

-Researchers use Linkam’s mechanical testing stage to investigate treatments for osteoporosis in fractures of femoral bones.
+Researchers used Linkam’s Modular Force Stage (MFS) to investigate treatments for osteoporosis in fractures of femoral bones.

 Zimmermann, E., Schaible, E., Gludovatz, B. et al. Intrinsic mechanical behavior of femoral cortical bone in young, osteoporotic and bisphosphonate-treated individuals in low- and high energy fracture conditions.
 Sci Rep 6, 21072 (2016). https://doi.org/10.1038/srep21072